 Generally, your doctor will order specific types of imaging tests to further diagnose or check the status of mesothelioma.
 Using these imaging tests, doctors will:

-- Check to see if cancer has spread and if so, how far
+- Check to see if the cancer has spread and, if so, how far.

-- Check for return of cancer after treatment
+- Check for the return of cancer after treatment.

 Types of Imaging Tests Used to Diagnose Mesothelioma